AKC Herding Group

 - Availability: Difficult to find

-- Talents: Herding, therapy, search and rescue, hunting, tracking, watchdog, agility, tricks, obedience, therapy dog
+- Talents: Herding, therapy, search and rescue, hunting, tracking, watchdog, agility, obedience, and performing tricks

 The Spanish Water Dog’s tail is docked between the second and fourth caudal vertebra.
 Some Spanish Water Dogs are born with naturally bobbed tails.
 Dogs may be shaved once a year-more often if they’re not show dogs-to keep the coat and skin healthy.
 Puppies are born with curly hair; the cording, which looks like dreadlocks, usually begins sometime after the first year.
 Many dogs need help from their owners in cording the coat (this involves tearing mats of hair into smaller sections), but Spanish Water Dogs are never brushed or combed.
 People who are allergic to pet allergens tend to do well with this breed.
 Spanish Water Dogs are prone to hip dysplasia, allergies, prcd-PRA, and hypothyroid.
 Though incidents are not common, there have been some reports of Addison’s Disease, exogenic pancreatic insufficiency (EPI), glaucoma, and epilepsy.